Sophia (Gnosticism): Gnostic mythos

-In the Pistis Sophia, Christ is sent from the Godhead in order to bring Sophia back into the fullness (Pleroma).
+In the Pistis Sophia, Christ is sent to bring Sophia back into the Pleroma.
 Christ enables her to again see the light, bringing her knowledge of the spirit (Greek: pneuma, πνευμα).
-Christ is then sent to earth in the form of the man Jesus to give men the Gnosis needed to rescue themselves from the physical world and return to the spiritual world.
-In Gnosticism, the Gospel story of Jesus is itself allegorical: it is the Outer Mystery, used as an introduction to Gnosis, rather than it being literally true in a historical context.
+Christ is then sent to earth in the form of the man Jesus to give men the gnosis needed to rescue themselves from the physical world and return to the spiritual world.
 For the Gnostics, the drama of the redemption of the Sophia through Christ or the Logos is the central drama of the universe.
-The Sophia resides in all humans as the Divine Spark.
+The Sophia resides in all humans as the divine spark.